With this document you can:

 Introduction

-This technical report provides detail on the background and methodology for Year 1 of the Gambling Survey for Great Britain (GSGB).
+This technical report provides detail on the background and methodology for the Gambling Survey for Great Britain (GSGB).
 Detail on the issued sample size, response and weighting strategy for each wave is provided in the wave-specific report.
 The wave-specific reports also provide detail of the online and postal questionnaires used in that wave.

 Background

-Year 1 of the GSGB follows a period of development which has consisted of a pilot and experimental stage.
+The GSGB follows a period of development which has consisted of a pilot and experimental stage.
 Findings from the pilot were published in May 2022 and are reported in Participation and Prevalence: Pilot methodology review report.
 Two reports on findings from the experimental phase have been published.
 The first report, covering the first two steps, was published in April 2023 Gambling participation and the prevalence of problem gambling survey: Experimental statistics stage report.
 A further report, covering the final step, was published in November 2023 Gambling participation and the prevalence of problem gambling survey: Final experimental statistics stage (Step 3).
 Following the completion of the experimental phase, the survey moved to continuous official statistics data collection in July 2023.

 Survey objectives